 HOME Program: One-Year Action Plan

-The State of Oklahoma’s allocation of HOME funds for Program Year 2023 is $8.
-The range of activities planned for 2022 is similar to that of Program Year 2023, but some changes have been made.
+The State of Oklahoma’s allocation of HOME funds for Program Year 2026 is estimated to be $8,108,903 based upon level funding from 2025.
+The range of activities planned for the 2026 Program Year are reflective of those which were funded and undertaken in the 2024 and 2025 program years .

 Title 24 Code of Federal Regulations, Part 92, governs this program.
 Those regulations are incorporated by reference in this Action Plan.
 In some cases, the Oklahoma Housing Finance Agency (OHFA) has adopted more restrictive requirements than are included in Title 24 CFR Part 92.
 The primary goal of the OHFA HOME Program is to retain and increase the supply of decent, safe, and sanitary affordable housing.
-OHFA furthers this goal by using the HOME Program financial resources as a catalyst in the development and strengthening of public partnerships with local governments, nonprofit organizations, private sector development entities, financial institutions, and debt and equity capital outlets.
+OHFA furthers this goal by using the HOME Program financial resources as a catalyst in the development and strengthening of public partnerships with local governments and nonprofit organizations.

 Participating Jurisdiction Service Area